eamador1/summit/README.md

 # 📖 [Summit] <a name="about-project"></a>

 This is the official web-page for the 2023 Latin America Business Summit taking place in Brasilia.
 It is an exciting event that will serve as a guideline for business man in the continent.
 Amazing and well documented speakers will be on stage talking about the challenges and opportunities we are facing.
-The project presents all the information you may need to know and it is designed to enhance the user's experience.
+The project presents all the information you may need to know about this event and it is designed to enhance the user's experience.

 ## 🛠 Built With <a name="built-with"></a>